Iron Age: Beginning

-Modern archaeological evidence identifies the start of large-scale iron production in around 1200 BC, marking the end of the Bronze Age.
-Between 1200 BC and 1000 BC diffusion in the understanding of iron metallurgy and the use of iron objects was fast and far-flung.
-Anthony Snodgrass suggests that a shortage of tin, as a part of the Bronze Age Collapse and trade disruptions in the Mediterranean around 1300 BC, forced metalworkers to seek an alternative to bronze.
-As evidence, many bronze implements were recycled into weapons during that time.
-More widespread use of iron led to improved steel-making technology at a lower cost.
-Thus, even when tin became available again, iron was cheaper, stronger and lighter, and forged iron implements superseded cast bronze tools permanently.
+Modern archaeological evidence identifies the start of large-scale global iron production about 1200 BC, marking the end of the Bronze Age.
+The Iron Age in Europe is often considered as a part of the Bronze Age collapse in the ancient Near East.

+Anthony Snodgrass suggests that a shortage of tin and trade disruptions in the Mediterranean about 1300 BC forced metalworkers to seek an alternative to bronze.
+Many bronze implements were recycled into weapons during that time, and more widespread use of iron resulted in improved steel-making technology and lower costs.
+When tin became readily available again, iron was cheaper, stronger and lighter, and forged iron implements superseded cast bronze tools permanently.